Ant0nSk0/tictactoe/README.md

     + Samsung Internet
     + Duck Duck Go

-On all of the above, the design of the site looks as intended.
+On all of the above, the design of the site looks as intended during testing of responsiveness at various sizes.
 Users with a slightly bigger screen get a slightly bigger game board.
-Game logic functioned properly except for instance described below.
+Game logic functioned properly in all browsers / devices tested.

 *Tests included but are not limited to:*